NREL/WETOStack/docs/best_practices.md

 as well as the management of multiple developers and development efforts happening concurrently.

-The lifecycle of WETO software typically follows a cyclical pattern of funding, development, and release, as depicted below.
-Note that the "Maintenance" tasks are usually optional and included in future development efforts.
-Therefore, it is critical to the life of all WETO software to prioritize extendability so that future funding opportunities are attractive to stakeholders and general maintenance and infrastructure upgrades can be introduced with minimal overhead.
+The lifecycle of WETO software projects typically follows a pattern of funding, development, and release resulting in a recurring development workflow depicted below.
+The "Maintenance" tasks are usually optional and implicitly embedded in future development efforts.
+Therefore, it is critical to the life of all WETO software to prioritize extendability so that future funding opportunities are attractive to stakeholders, and general maintenance and infrastructure upgrades can be introduced with minimal overhead.

 <!-- TODO: strengthen this intro.
 The point is that maintenance is key to the life of WETO software.